Cigna Foundation Grants and Funding FAQs

 For any application questions, please

-The Cigna Foundation will try to be as responsive to questions as possible.
+The Cigna Group Foundation will try to be as responsive to questions as possible.
 However, we cannot meet with every organization prior to grant submissions.
 Please review our programs section of the website to determine if your organization is a fit for any of our grant programs.
 For additional questions, please contact us via email at

 You do not need a separate fiscal sponsor, but you do need to be a qualified charity.